THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING

 The two subsequent films are The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
 After much contractual dispute, Jackson stepped into direct a trilogy of prequels with The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
 Also of interest is Frodo is Great ...
 Who is That!!?
 (2004), a documentary about a peculiar sector of Lord of the Rings fandom, and the fictional Rise of the Fellowship (2013) about Lord of the Rings fans and gamers.
 The Eye of Sauron later makes a guest appearance in The Lego Batman Movie (2017).

 Peter Jackson subsequently went on to conduct his remake of King Kong (2005), followed by the afterlife film The Lovely Bones (2009).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).

 (Winner in this sites Top 10 Films of 2001 list.
 Winner for Best Supporting Actor (Ian McKellen) and Best Special Effects, Nominee for Best Director (Peter Jackson), Best Adapted Screenplay, Best Musical Score and Best Makeup Effects at this sites Best of 2001 Awards.
 No. 2 on the SF, Horror & Fantasy Box-Office Top 10 of 2001 list).